frizensami/nus-timetable-optimizer/README.md

 ## Contributing
 - Please do open a new Issue if you encounter a bug, or would like a particular feature added.
 - Feel free to send a pull request to add features as well.

+This is an extra line to test pull request templates